Utility scams

 We’ve detailed the most common scams by type below.
 For more information and steps to protect yourself from scams, check out the Utilities United Against Scams website.

-Newest scam:
+Newest scams:

+- A person may come to your door claiming to be working with the PUD on a net-metering or solar project.
 This is a scam: If someone claims to work for Snohomish PUD, ask to see an official PUD badge (ours include a big photo and first name) and note the person’s name.
 Or you can always call us to confirm it is one of our staff at 425-783-1000 (M-F, 8 am to 5:30 pm).
 A PUD employee should not be there after-hours or on weekends.

 Phone scams